kabir276/GreptileCodeMirrorer/README.md

 - **Code Analysis**: Greptile is employed for in-depth code analysis and query processing
 - **Text Embedding**: Hugging Face's BAAI/bge-m3 model is used to generate embeddings for storing text in the vector database

+## Technical Impressiveness

+Code Mirrorer showcases several technically impressive features:

+1. **Intelligent Chat History Management**:
+   We implemented a sophisticated chat history system using Pinecone, a vector database.
+This allows for efficient storage and retrieval of context-relevant information, enhancing the AI's ability to provide coherent and contextually appropriate responses over extended conversations.

+2. **Advanced Prompt Engineering**:
+   To improve the relevance and quality of AI-generated responses, we developed a series of carefully crafted prompts.
+These prompts are designed to guide the AI in providing appropriate answers while maintaining flexibility for a wide range of queries.
+This required multiple iterations and fine-tuning to balance specificity with generality.

+3. **Cross-Repository Feature Extraction**:
+   The system's ability to extract features from one repository and analyze their compatibility with another repository presented unique challenges.
+We developed algorithms to not only identify relevant code sections but also to assess their fit within a different codebase context.

+4. **Dynamic Code Analysis**:
+   Leveraging the Greptile API, we implemented real-time code analysis capabilities.
+This allows for on-the-fly assessment of code compatibility and generation of implementation suggestions, pushing the boundaries of what's possible with current code analysis tools.

+5. **Scalable Architecture**:
+   The application is designed with scalability in mind, using Next.js for efficient server-side rendering and API routes.
+This architecture allows for handling multiple user sessions concurrently while maintaining performance.

+While these features demonstrate the technical depth of Code Mirrorer, it's worth noting that the system is still in development.
+Some aspects, particularly the chat functionality and prompt engineering, are continually being refined.
+We've aimed to create a flexible system that can adapt to various use cases, but users should be aware that results may vary depending on the specific repositories and queries involved.

+## AI Tools Used in Development

+1. Claude & Chatgpt: Used for brainstorming ideas, troubleshooting, and refining prompts.

 ## Getting Started

 Follow these steps to set up and run the project locally: